botlabs-gg/yagpdb-docs-v2/content/learn/beginner/datatypes-1.md

 ### Strings

-A string is a sequence of characters.
-You can think of it as a word or a sentence.
+A string is a sequence of zero or more characters.
+You can generally think of it as a word or a sentence.
 In the bot's template actions, you can create a string by enclosing some text in double quotes (`"`).
 For instance, `"Hello, world!"` is a string.
-We call those *quoted strings*.
+We call those *double-quoted strings*.

 Now, here we might run into a problem quite quickly: what if we want to include a double quote in our string?
-We can't just write `"Peter said "Hello, world!""`, as the bot would not know where to end the string.
+We can't just write `"Peter said "Hello, world!""`, as the bot would think the string ends at the quotes before `Hello` and not know that we want them included in the string.
 To solve this, we must escape the double quote by adding a backslash (`\`) in front of it.
-This tells the bot that the double quote is part of the string and not the end of it.
+This tells the bot that the double quote is not the end of the string.
 In other words, `"Peter said \"Hello, world!\""` would yield the expected result.

 To insert a newline (you would press `Enter` on your keyboard), you can use the escape sequence `\n`.
-Consider the string `"Hello\nWorld!"`, which would result in the following output:
+For example the string `"Hello\nWorld!"` would result in the following output:

 ```txt
 Hello